 On paper this movie is amazing, in execution, not so much.
 I must say I love anthology TV series' (Twilight Zone, Outer Limits, Night Gallery, Tales From The Crypt, Tales From the Darkside) and I wish there were more of them still around nowadays, because I love short singular stories, and it's a big time saver too to not have to watch a full season of a TV show and follow a story arc.
 But when it comes to movies, there are very few really good anthology movies out there (tying the short stories together in one coherent movie.
 Some of the best anthology movies (horror related) are Dead of Night (1945), Tales From the Crypt (1972), Stephen King's Cat's Eye (1985), The Twilight Zone Movie (1983), and Trick 'r Treat (2007).
 Other anthology movies such as VHS (2012, which I haven't seen) and Creepshow (1982, which I didn't like) are also some of the more famous anthology movies.
 Now Quicksilver Highway is a great premise: get two stories by two of the greatest minds in horror ever (Clive Barker, and Stephen King), and piece them together by a mysterious traveling character who lives in an undisclosed location (and in a trailer similar to Doctor Who's Tardis, bigger on the inside than the outside) in the american southwest to tell the tales and have arguably the greatest horror director from the TV world, Mick Garris (The Stand (1994) mini series, and Masters of Horror (2005-2007)), to direct and cinema legend Christopher Lloyd to star.
 However like other anthology movies

 that boast stories from great authors ( I'm looking at you Creepshow's 1&2) the stories they pick are some of the weakest of the authors' careers.
 The set locations in the U.S. southwest are great and creepy on their own (reminiscent of Near Dark (1987) and The Hitcher (1986)) but the rest of the movie is weak.
 Some of the actors are decent in here but there are more bad actors and over actors than good ones here, and I'm tempted to blame Garris's direction because I saw similar effects in Masters of Horror episodes.
 Christopher Lloyd's character is the narrator and he supposedly makes a living collecting rare objects and travelling the back roads of america taking a good look at the country's seedy underbelly.
 For anybody out there who has ever listened to any old radio shows, this premise might seem familiar.
 The 1930s and 40s radio shows The Whistler and The Mystrerious Traveler were also about mysterious travelers roaming the country telling and witnessing stories.
 Though I like the premise of the character (I loved the Whistler and Mysterious Traveler radio shows), the execution was lacking to me and you could tell this movie was put together after a failed attempt at a TV pilot was made.
 Lloyd's character first off looks more like a weird hobo than he does scary or even intriguing.
-Lloyd's costume has cape and lace similar to Rutger Hauer's in The Hitcher.
-Plus Lloyd is also wearing dog collar-esque ladies choker around his neck with symbols representing his
+Lloyd's costume has a cape and lace similar to Rutger Hauer's in The Hitcher.
+Plus Lloyd is also wearing a dog collar-esque ladies choker around his neck with symbols representing his

 stories decorated on it.
 Lloyd also sports a bizarre bowl-cut moptop hairdo.
 As for the stories themselves the first is called "The Chattery Teeth" by Stephen King and is about a man who picks up a murderous hitch hiker and is saved by a sentient pair of novelty toy wind up teeth.
 The second story Clive Barker's 'The Body Politic," and is about a man's hands becoming sentient and separating themselves from the man's body and starting a war between mankind and "hand-kind."
 First of all as I said before the acting is poor for the most part but it's the worst in the Barker story.
 In the hands (no pun intended) of the right writers and directors the whole "possessed hand" story can be good, but it always runs the risk of becoming way too campy and almost always succumbs to that fate.
 Some titles that execute the "possessed hand" story well are The Beast with Five Fingers (1946) starring Peter Lorre, and Body Parts (1991).
 The actor in this film with the possessed hands is ridiculous looking and super hammy.
 However the other redeeming quality of this movie is the special effects.
 Special effects wise, the teeth and the hands (when severed) are well done and some of the best sentient objects moving on their own scenes put to film.
 The other thing that I didn't like about this movie was that apart from the stories shared sentient object theme, the stories have nothing in common and they don't even bother to connect the narrator from point "a" to point "b," or have anything to do with the "dark side of america".
 There is one other cool thing about this movie though, Clive Barker and acclaimed director John Landis (Blues Brothers, American Werewolf in London, Animal House) have cameos in the second segement of this made for TV movie.
 Overall I have to give this movie a 2/5, and you can watch the trailer here.